meteor/chromatic/README.md

 # Chromatic
 Explore, visualize, and prototype your organization's UI components.
-Chromatic is the home for your user interface.

 ## Usage
 Chromatic is available at `/styleguide` in your app in development mode.